ngocle03/unit-economics-analysis/README.md

 # 📈 Unit Economics Analysis

 This project provides a comprehensive unit economics analysis for **Streamline Pro**, a SaaS product developed by **TechStream Solutions**.
-It uses historical data to calculate and interpret key financial metrics such as customer acquisition cost (CAC), customer lifetime value (LTV), gross margin, and more.
+It uses historical data to calculate and interpret key financial metrics such as customer acquisition cost (CAC), customer lifetime value (LTV), gross margin and more.
 The goal is to assess the financial health and scalability of the product on a per-customer basis.

 ---